Codeine Addiction Treatment

 Aside from the mental dependence that often develops, the biggest challenge facing codeine abusers is the withdrawal symptoms—most of which can be made less severe through closely supervised medical detox.
 Although codeine is far less potent than other opiates like heroin, it still produces uncomfortable withdrawal symptoms ranging from sleeplessness to depression.

 - Cold flashes

 - Nervousness and anxiety

-Quitting cold turkey can cause serious side effects, such as extreme dehydration or vomiting and breathing the stomach contents into the lungs.
+Quitting cold turkey can cause serious side effects, such as extreme dehydration or vomiting.
 It is always recommended to enlist a doctor for a medically supervised detox.
 In severe cases, a treatment facility may use other prescription drugs to help an addict safely detox from codeine.

 The most common drug used for codeine addiction recovery is Suboxone, which contains buprenorphine and naloxone.

 In order to avoid developing a new addiction, it is recommended not to use any other drugs beyond what is absolutely necessary for recovery.

 Suboxone is used specifically for the recovery of opiate dependency.
 The buprenorphine in Suboxone helps reduce cravings.
 Naloxone prevents or reverses the intoxicating effects of the opiates if the patient has a relapse.
 Naloxone is also used in treating opiate overdoses.
 Additionally, buprenorphine by itself may also be used in the early stages of recovery.

 Inpatient Rehabilitation for Codeine

 Codeine treatment usually begins with a detoxification period at an inpatient treatment center.
 Inpatient facilities also provide group counseling and specialized support to help recovering addicts learn how to live healthy, happy lives without codeine.
 Even those suffering from co-occurring disorders, such as mental health issues and addictions to multiple substances, receive care to ensure their treatment is well-rounded.